keitheous/travel-expedition/README.md

-# Travel Expedition
+# TrvlNotes
+(made with love by your TRVLM8S)

 ## Techical Requirements

-Make a single page application using asynchronous loading, utalising two APIs, has standard user profile flow, and users have the ability to add cards to categories in a bookmarking-like functionality.
+As a group project, it is our aim to produce a single page application website using numerous  technical skills such as **asynchronous loading**, **AJAX** calls and **JQuery**.
+This website also utilises two external (currency conversion & emergency contact )and 1 internal **APIs**, as well as contains **standard user profile flow** which allows users to Create, View, Update and Delete (CRUD) their profile.
+In addition to that, Users can add cards of a desired travel destination to this bookmarking-bucketlisting-app based on categories and sort by tags.

 ## Stack

 Ruby on Rails
-jQuery
+JQuery for GUI
-Ajax
+Ajax for API calls
+Handlebars.js for templating
+Bootstrap

 ## Apis

 - Emergency Number API
 - Currency Exchange API
+- Internal Database API

 ## The Problem